Constructing The Universe

 the essential idea of Golden Ratio mathematics.

-Click on the picture above to see the video.
+Click on the picture above or below to watch the video.

 My dear friend and teacher, the philosopher, antiquarian, artist and writer John Michell, passed into the Light peacefully on April 24, 2009.